Send the link below via email or IMCopy

 : in BR you could move up the social ladder by developing a money-making invention.
 Also banks loaned money to trusted inventors.

-: BR had a lot of skilled workers, and after enclosure of land manu farmers forced into cities to find work.
+: BR had a lot of skilled workers, and after enclosure of land many farmers forced into cities to find work.
+This urbanization led to many able and willing workers for factories.

 Beginning of the Industrial Revolution